Reunions touch everyone and can be with family, friends, classmates, associates, military buddies, neighbors, survivors and co-workers.

 Material must address our readers who want to learn the nitty gritty of organizing successful reunions.
 Provide help, suggestions, smashingly fresh ideas, reunion advice, inspiration and motivation.

-Material we accept answers there, among other questions.
+Material we accept answers these, among other questions.
 What's special about your reunion?
 Where was it and why?
 Who was invited and why?
 How many generations? ages?
 What was planned and for whom?
 What made attendees happy and wanting to come back?
 Do you have photos that depict what you’re writing about?

 Ease other reunion organizer’s challenges, answer questions they don't know how to ask, solve problems before they know about them.
 Our readers want ideas about getting people engaged, involved, enchanted by the idea of being part of your special group.